hivellm/umicp/cpp/README.md

 ## License

-This implementation is part of the CMMV-Hive project and follows the same license terms.
+This implementation is part of the HiveLLM project and follows the same license terms.

 ## Next Steps